Certified Circuits: Stability Guarantees for Mechanistic Circuits: Related works

 \subsection{Robustness Certification}

 A \emph{robustness certificate} is a worst-case guarantee of \emph{output invariance}: given an input $x$ and a radius $r$, the certified model provably returns the same prediction for every perturbed input $x'$ with $\mathrm{dist}(x,x') \le r$ (otherwise it abstains).
 Randomized smoothing yields such certificates by aggregating the base model’s predictions under random perturbations and converting the resulting probability margin into a certified radius~\citep{lecuyer2019certified, cohen2019certified, anani2025pixel}.
-Beyond single-label classification, smoothing has been extended to (i) \emph{structured outputs} via per-component abstention, certifying only confident components in segmentation settings~\citep{fischer, anani2024adaptive}, and (ii) \emph{discrete objects} under edit distance, where RS-Del uses randomized deletions to certify invariance against insertions, deletions, and substitutions within an edit budget~\citep{rsdel}.
+Beyond classification, smoothing has been extended to (i) \emph{structured outputs} via per-component abstention, certifying only confident components in segmentation~\citep{fischer, anani2024adaptive}, and (ii) \emph{discrete objects} under edit distance, where RS-Del uses randomized deletions to certify invariance against insertions, deletions, and substitutions within an edit budget~\citep{rsdel}.
 We build on these ideas to certify circuit component stability under \emph{dataset}-level edit perturbations.

 \myparagraph{Summary.} Circuit discovery is unstable: small edits to the concept dataset, even replacing examples with semantically equivalent ones, can produce entirely different circuits, blurring whether the circuit encodes the concept or dataset-specific artifacts.
-We address this by certifying the \emph{dataset-to-circuit} mapping: using deletion-based smoothing (RS-Del) \cite{rsdel} to model bounded dataset edits, together with circuit component-level certification to exclude the unstable circuit components \cite{fischer}, we return \textit{certified circuits} whose certified nodes are provably invariant to edits within an edit-distance budget.
+We address this by certifying the \emph{dataset-to-circuit} mapping: using deletion-based smoothing (RS-Del) \cite{rsdel} to model bounded dataset edits, together with circuit component-level certification to exclude the unstable circuit components \cite{fischer}, we return \textit{certified circuits} whose certified components are provably invariant to edits within an edit distance.